KumbiaPHP/Documentation/en/controller.md

 ### Actions and views

 Whenever an action is executed, KumbiaPHP then seeks a view with the same name of the action.
 This behavior is defined by default.
-Normalmente las peticiones deben dar una respuesta al cliente que la ha solicitado, entonces si tenemos una acción llamada *saludo()* debe existir una vista asociada a esta acción llamada *saludo.phtml*.
+Normally requests must respond to the customer who has requested it, then if we have an action called *saludo()* there should be a view associated with this action called *saludo.phtml*.
 Habrá un capítulo más extenso dedicado a la explicación de las vistas en KumbiaPHP.

 ### Get values from an action